Mail ballots must be returned as follows:

 Can I drop my ballot off at my precinct on Election Day?

 No. Florida law does not allow this.
-If a voter waits until Election Day to submit their ballot or they can drop it off at the Supervisor of Elections Office.
+If a voter waits until Election Day to submit their ballot, they can only drop it off at the Supervisor of Elections Office before 7:00 p.m.